Type species: Sphinx ligustri Linnaeus, 1758.

 Albin (1720) describes and illustrates a parasitoid of this species which appears to be Protichneumon pisorius.

 Most of temperate Europe, including all of Spain and Portugal (Pérez De-Gregorio et al., 2001), Sicily (Mariani, 1939; Parenzan, 1995) and Sardinia (Marini & Trentini (1986); Parenzan, 1995)) eastwards to the Ural Mountains and lower Volga (Eversmann, 1844), western Siberia as far north as Novosibirsk (Zolotarenko, Petrova & Shiryaev, 1978), the Altai Mountains (Izerskiy, 1999) and western China (western Xinjiang Province (Pittaway & Kitching, 2000)).
-From the Altai it pushes southwards into eastern and southern Kazakhstan (Dubatolov, ), the Chatkal Mountains of Kyrgyzstan (Eitschberger & Lukhtanov, 1996), Uzbekistan and northern Afghanistan (Danner, Eitschberger & Surholt, 1998).
+From the Altai it pushes southwards into eastern and southern Kazakhstan (Dubatolov, ), the Chatkal Mountains of Kyrgyzstan (Eitschberger & Lukhtanov, 1996), Uzbekistan, northern Afghanistan (Danner, Eitschberger & Surholt, 1998), and northwestern India (Rafi et al., 2014).
 In Europe its distribution extends south and southeastwards to eastern Turkey (de Freina, 1979; Danner, Eitschberger & Surholt, 1998), Armenia (Dubatolov, ), the Republic of Georgia (Didmanidze, Petrov & Zolotuhin, 2013) and Daghestan (Abdurahmanov, 1999), northern Algeria and northern Tunisia (Rothschild & Jordan, 1903; Rougeot & Viette, 1978).
 Common in western Europe but rarer farther east.
 Although still quite numerous in northern Turkey (de Freina, 1979), it is absent from much of the Balkan Peninsula and northern Scandinavia.
 Recorded only as far north as Kobra in european Russia (Tatarinov, Sedykh & Dolgin, 2003).
 A partial migrant north-westwards.

 Extra-limital range.
 From the Altai Mountains of Russia across southern Siberia (Izerskiy, 1999), central-northern China (Shaanxi Prov.
 (Pittaway & Kitching, 2000)), Mongolia, north-east China and the Russian Far East (Izerskiy, 1999) to the Kurile Islands and northern Japan (Hokkaido).